IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Performance Evaluation

 \subsubsection{Data Collection}

 In the study, we recruited 12 participants to evaluate IMUFace's performance.
-The participants included nine males and three females from the local institution, aged from 18 to 28.
+The participants included nine males and three females from the local institution, aged 18 to 28.
 The experimental equipment comprises the IMUFace prototype, a Hikvision camera, and a desktop computer.
-Participants were asked to wear the IMUFace wireless earphones prototype, which was connected to the computer via Bluetooth.
+Participants were asked to wear the prototype of the IMUFace wireless earphones, which were connected to the computer via Bluetooth.
+This study was reviewed and approved by the Ethics Review Committee (ERC) at the South China University of Technology.

 To evaluate the performance of tracking 51 facial landmarks, we focused on seven universal facial expressions of emotion involving happiness, sadness, anger, surprise, fear, disgust, and contempt.
 Before the experiment, we showed the participants examples of the seven facial expressions and had them repeatedly practice making the corresponding facial expressions while wearing our implemented IMUFace prototype.